mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 mysql51_replication=true
 ```

-### Common Monitor Parameters

-For a list of optional parameters that all monitors support, read the [Monitor Common](Monitor-Common.md) document.

 ## Example 1 - Monitor script

 Here is an example shell script which sends an email to an admin when a server goes down.